rubenv/node-broadcast-hub/README.md

 You can optionally pass a completion callback as the third argument to this function.

 ## Scalability
-The architecture of broadcast-hub is deliberatly kept simple to make scaling possible: as much work as possible is delegated to redis.
+The architecture of broadcast-hub is deliberatly kept simple to make scaling possible.

+PubSub is delegate to Redis.
+Node.JS makes one Redis connection per subscribed channel.
+This allows fast broadcasting among clients.

 If you start to run into the limits of Node.JS: